gabriel-azion/doc-studies-mocks/newCodeEditor/codeEditorExpRef.md

 Along with the code editor, it's possible to see the preview of the function being developed, so you can see its outcome on the fly, providing more reliability before the code goes to production.

-To know more about the preview, go to [code preview exp/ref link]()
+To know more about the preview, go to [How to use the code preview and best practices]() <- HOW TO DO PREVIEW

 ### ChatGPT and Edge Functions